2-8 NOVEMBER 2020

 What is it?

 Milano Design Film Festival was born in 2013 to set an eagerly awaited yearly rendezvous with cinema and Design in Milan.
-A four-day event — preceded by a grand opening at the Triennale di Milano and then inaugurated at the Anteo Palazzo del Cinema — that brings together stories of architects and designers, styles, avant-garde movements, and investigations into major social issues.
+A four-day event — preceded by a grand opening at the Triennale di Milano — that brings together stories of architects and designers, styles, avant-garde movements, and investigations into major social issues.

 Milano Design Film Festival Greece & Cyprus, directed by Annie Markitanis, is meant to establish an annual appointment with Cinema and Design in Athens, expanding MDFF’s successful concept and format through a series of future stopovers around Greece and Cyprus.